timbrel/GitSavvy/README.md

  (previous).
 In file-at-commit views, `[N]` skips unrelated file revisions and jumps to the previous revision that changed the code currently visible in the viewport. `[P]` returns through those jumps.
  This is useful when you want to follow the evolution of a function or feature without stepping through every noisy commit that touched the file.
-You can show the commit's context using `[g]`, and the hunks context by opening the inline diff.
+You can show the commit's context using `[g]`, open blame for the current revision with `[b]`, and show the hunks context by opening the inline diff.
  That's easier with more keybindings:

 ```
   { "keys": ["ctrl+shift+,"], "command": "gs_inline_diff" },